Japan scrambles jets as Chinese plane flies over disputed isles

 Japan's military scrambled eight F-15 fighter jets, the Defence Ministry said.
 Japanese officials later said the Chinese aircraft had left the area.

-It was the first time a Chinese aircraft had intruded into Japan's airspace near the disputed islands, Japan's Defence Ministry said.
+It was the first time a Chinese aircraft had intruded into Japan's airspace near the disputed islands, Japan Defence Ministry said.

 Japanese Prime Minister Yoshihiko Noda later instructed the government to be "all the more on guard", the Kyodo news agency reported.